Android-Observatory/FotaFinder/README.md

 # FotaFinder
-Tool for extracting different installation of updates or installation of other apps signals to detect FOTA &amp; OTA.
+FotaFinder is a static analysis tool to detect if an Android app contains Firmware-Over-The-Air (FOTA) or OTA capablities, i.e., the ability to install system updates (FOTA) or just regular apps (OTA).
+FotaFinder operates by statically identifying signals in the code that indicate installation capabilities.

 ## Project

-This tool is part of a research done by UC3M COSEC Lab together with IMDEA Networks and NortonLifelock Research Group, you can find more information about the research in the paper presented in the **42nd IEEE Symposium on Security and Privacy**: [Trouble Over-The-Air: An Analysis of FOTA Apps in the Android Ecosystem](https://dspace.networks.imdea.org/bitstream/handle/20.500.12761/957/conference-proceeding.pdf)
+This tool is part of a joint research project among UC3M COSEC Lab, the IAG group at IMDEA Networks, and NortonLifelock Research Group.
+You can find more information about the research in a paper presented in the **42nd IEEE Symposium on Security and Privacy**: [Trouble Over-The-Air: An Analysis of FOTA Apps in the Android Ecosystem](https://dspace.networks.imdea.org/bitstream/handle/20.500.12761/957/conference-proceeding.pdf)

 ## Cite FotaFinder